Jesus/jesus.github.io/_posts/2018-02-05-four-almost-equal-methods.md

 <img src="/assets/images/subclasses_equal.jpg" class="inline-text large-image" />

-It also shows the internal C function that implements each method.
+I've also included the name the internal C function that implements each method.

 ### The case equality